rt694/insurance-claims-integration-platform/README.md

 > This project uses synthetic data only.
 The AI component will summarize claim information and flag missing details for a human reviewer.
 It must never approve, deny, price, or determine coverage for a claim.

-## Current milestone
+## Current edition

-Milestone 2 establishes the Spring Boot claims-service foundation.
+This edition establishes the Spring Boot claims-service foundation.
 The service starts, exposes operational health information, and contains the framework-independent claim domain model.
 HTTP claim endpoints and persistence will be added in focused follow-up stories.

 ## Claim lifecycle